 If you are involved in a family law action regarding paternity, child support, or alimony enforcement, and the adverse party is not a resident of Florida, you will likely hear the term Uniform Interstate Family Support Act.
 It is critical if you are engaged in a Family Law matter with an out of state party that you fully understand the qualities and specifications of this governing body of law.
-Discuss this crucial piece of your case with your Pensacola Family Law Attorney to ensure you are properly educated and aware of the impact this law has on your proceedings.
+Discuss this crucial piece of your case with your attorney to ensure you are properly educated and aware of the impact this law has on your proceedings.

 The Uniform Interstate Family Support Act was originally developed in 1992 and has been adopted by every state in the United States by 1998.
 Florida provides for the Act in Florida Statute chapter 88.
 The Act specifically applies to family law actions seeking establishment, enforcement, or modification of child support, alimony, or paternity and the parties involved are residents of different states.
 The Act provides the national standards for determining jurisdiction over a case and the power of enforcement of the court.